CliMA/ClimaUtilities.jl/docs/src/datahandling.md

 The `DataHandler` has a caching mechanism in place: once a field is read and regridded, it is stored in the local cache to be used again (if needed).
+This is a least-recently-used (LRU) cache implemented in `DataStructures`, which removes the least-recently-used data when its maximum size is reached.
+The default maximum size is 128.

 While the reading backend could be generic, at the moment, this module uses only the `NCFileReader`.